 International Phonetic Alphabet

 - Receiving an inheritance from an individual before they die is called preheritance and is an inter vivo transfer of wealth.

-- Not to be confused with succession, which is the transfer of a particular office or status to another person such as a son becoming king after his father dies.
+- Not to be confused with succession, which is the transfer of a particular office or status to another individual (e.g., son becoming king after his father dies).

 - An (noun) inheritor (verb) inherits (adjective) inheritable property.

 - “[Inheritance is b]roadly defined as one’s initial starting point in life based on parental position, includes a set of cumulative nonmerit advantage for all except the poorest of the poor.
 These include enhanced childhood standards of living, differential access to cultural capital, differential access to social networks of power and influence, infusions of parental capital while parents are still alive, greater health and life expectancy, and the inheritance of bulk estates when parents die” (McNamee and Miller 2013:71).

 - Family and Kinship Resources – Books, Journals, and Helpful Links